-Specialties: Personal Statements, Multimodal Composition, Research Essays, Revision Strategies, MLA formatting, and Fellowship Materials.
+Specialties: Personal Statements, Multimodal Composition, Research Essays, Revision Strategies, MLA Formatting, Fellowship Materials, and Graduate Writing.

 Languages: English (near native), Bengali (native), Hindi (near native), French (working), and German (basic).